Snaver/kohana-2-admin/README.md

 Admin section principles
 ========================
-All admin section Controllers/Models should extend the base Controller/Model, this stops there being repeated code in every Controller/Model.
+All admin section Controllers/Models should extend the base Admin Controller/Model, this stops there being repeated code in every single Controller/Model.
 As a minimum for an admin section you must have the following files:

 * **Controller** - Set some class properties and have a basic __construct() method.
 * **i18n** - Language file.
-* **Model** - Set some class constants and database fields.
+* **Model** - Set some class constants and properties and also define the database fields.
-* **Views** - Sub folder in views/ containing tab templates

-You can easily extend/amend functionality by overriding the default methods contained in the base Controller or Model, you can acheive this either by having the same named method or by overriding, running the parent method and then performing your own logic.
+You can easily extend/amend functionality by overriding the default methods contained in the admin base Controller or Model, you can acheive this either by having the same named method or by overriding, running the parent method and then performing your own logic.
 I.e. parent::method($args);

 Example modules
 ---------------